 "Sublime distilling of southern grit." -NPR Music.
-As heard in Starbucks and Nordstrom stores worldwide, Mary's songs have been featured in Rolling Stone, USA Today, and No Depression.
-"She's got the voice, and she's got the writing chops." -Lo-Down NYC
+As heard in Starbucks and Nordstrom stores worldwide, Mary's work has also been featured in Rolling Stone, Billboard, and USA Today.

-With songs featured in Rolling Stone, NPR Music, USA Today, Bluegrass Situation, and No Depression- “a magnificent collection of Americana,” Mary's songs take you on a melody-driven journey with a southern-tinged fusion of folk and country.
-Classically trained in voice, Mary is the winner of the 2017 Merlefest Chris Austin Songwriting Contest, Mary has a long-developed network of songwriters and session musicians in Nashville, New York City, and Los Angeles that allows her to create ear-catching and compelling tracks for clients around the world.
+With songs featured in Rolling Stone, NPR Music, USA Today, and The Bluegrass Situation, Mary's songs take you on a melody-driven journey with a southern-tinged fusion of folk and country.
+Classically trained in voice and winner of the 2017 Merlefest Chris Austin Songwriting Contest, Mary has a long-developed network of songwriters and session musicians in Nashville, New York City, and Los Angeles that allows her to create ear-catching and compelling tracks for clients around the world.

 CreditsAllMusic verified credits for Mary Bragg